 Trump’s smugness about not paying his fair share of taxes is not what our country needs in a president.
 Snide comments about not paying taxes is not a smart move in a debate, and it is definitely is not the choice of a leader with integrity.
 Great leaders give to charity and want to pay their fair share of taxes.
 I am by no means rich, but I bless the money I pay in taxes.
 I pray that money helps the disabled, the hungry children, unemployed veterans, and others in need.
 I thank God for my strength and ability to work and to give to others through taxes and charity.

 Does Trump not realize that middle-class America is made up of many minorities, and minorities do not only live in inner cities?
 His ideas about minorities in America seemed vacant, empty, and meaningless.
-After all, he is supported by the KKK.

 Great leaders are not sexist, xenophobic, or narcissistic.
 Great leaders understand many viewpoints and bring peace and prosperity to a majority of the people, not just to a few.
 We are all in this journey together, and a spirit of inclusiveness is what makes America great.
 Division and derision is not what makes America great.

 The Langston Hughes poem I mentioned points out the fact that America has been striving towards inclusiveness and equality for all for quite some time.
 As a nation, we are making progress.
 We definitely do not need to go back in time to a place of greater sexism, greater oppression of minorities, or greater oppression of the poor.
 We need to continue to make progress and elect our first female president.